simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

   <p>Update: July 1, 2020.
 We now store User Agents anonymized.
 We drop possible identifiers from the User Agents.</p>
 </blockquote>

+### Country

+> We **collect** and **store** country of visitor

+In contrast with most services that collect countries based on IP address, we collect them based on the visitors time zone.
+This way we don't have to touch their IP address and still are able to define their country.
+Every country has their own time zone and modern devices automatically update the time zone when the device travels.
+The time zone is limited to a country, so we can't get data about a city or region within a country.
+[Test this for yourself](https://simpleanalytics.com/timezone).

 ### URLs

 > We **partially collect** and **partially store** URLs